ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

 \subsection{Degree of Perturbation Metric}

-We define an evaluation criteria for measuring the robustness of ARSENAL, i.e., if perturbations/modifications are made to a requirements sentence using certain rewrite rules, whether ARSENAL can still generate the right output formula.
+We define an evaluation criteria for measuring the robustness of ARSENAL --- if modifications are made to a requirements sentence using some rewrite rules, can ARSENAL still generate the right output formula?
+For the FAA and TTE datasets, we perturbed the requirements using a few transform operators --- the results are outlined in Table~\ref{tab:perturb}.
+Let us consider the first row of the table -- the operator modifies all occurrences of ``and'' in a sentence with ``or''.
+The ``Perturbed sentences'' column indicates how many sentences in the corpus were affected by applying this operator, and ``Accuracy'' indicates the percentage of perturbed sentences where the output formula was correct.

-For the given dataset (e.g., FAA or TTE), we do perturbations to the requirements in that dataset using a transformational grammar, having operators that transform the text.
-The transformations in this grammar are based on allowable terminals in SAL, e.g., we can replace ``always'' by ``eventually'', ``or'' by ``and'', ``is'' by ``is not'', etc. By applying these transformation operators to the FAA dataset, we can generate a ``perturbed'' dataset.
-This is similar in principle to generating test cases by fuzz testing~\cite{fuzz}.
-Note that transforming ``or'' to ``and'' can be a significant perturbation for ARSENAL if a sentence has a combination of ``and'' and ``or'' terms, since the transformation can change the nesting structure of clauses in the output formula.